richardalligier/trc2018/README.md

 make MODELS="DH8D"
 ```

-To compute the predicted operational factors, you only have to type (**WARNING: Takes a lot of time!!**) :
+To compute the predicted operational factors for all the aircraft types, you only have to type (**WARNING: Takes a lot of time!!**) :

 ```